 Input-Output Analysis: Foundations and Extensions - The textbook by Miller and Blair

-Manfred Lenzen's MRIO lecture video series - Highly recommended
+Manfred Lenzen's MRIO lecture series on YouTube - Highly recommended